sd18spring/InteractiveProgramming/README.md

 doesn't exist, it just won't load anything.
 I've included the examples 'philosophy.txt', 'metal.txt','box.txt', and 'eigen vector.txt' so you can load them and take a look.
 Note that deletion is not fully supported in files generated from saves.

+Screenshots of use can be found in /screenshots